brentd09/AZ040Labs/PowerShell-Lab-01.md

     <details><summary>Click to see the answer (Part 1)</summary><Strong>

     ```PowerShell
+    # If you are using PowerShell 7.x
     Get-Help Get-WinEvent -ShowWindow
     ```

+    ```PowerShell
+    # If you are using Windows PowerShell
+    Get-Help Get-EventLog -ShowWindow
+    ```
     </Strong></details>

     <details><summary>Click to see the answer (Part 2)</summary><Strong>

     ```PowerShell
+    # If you are using PowerShell 7.x
     Get-WinEvent -Logname Security -MaxEvents 10
     ```

+    ```PowerShell
+    # If you are using Windows PowerShell
+    Get-EventLog -Logname Security -Newest 10
+    ```
     </Strong></details>

-7. Find a command that can create a transcript of the input and output of PowerShell commands.
+8. Find a command that can create a transcript of the input and output of PowerShell commands.

     - Start a transcript, and then run these commands:
       - Get-Service